citizenfx/v8-build/README.md

 ## Build Results

-The build results will be located in the `builds_results` folder.
+The build results will be located in the `build_results` folder.